How to read the Visa Bulletin: it can find the dates for the issuance of family and work visas, as well as won green cards

 In addition, the bulletin helps you understand when it is best to apply for a particular visa and when it can be approved.

-“The State Department's Visa Section publishes the Visa Bulletin, a monthly periodical that summarizes the past month and forecasts for visa availability for the coming month,” Charlie Oppenheim explained.
-For 23 years, until retiring in December 2022, Charlie Oppenheim was Chief of Immigration Visa Enforcement and Reporting at the US State Department and directed the monthly publication of the Visa Bulletin.
+“The State Department's Visa Division publishes the Visa Bulletin, a monthly periodical that summarizes the past month and forecasts visa availability for the coming month,” explained Charlie Oppenheim.
+For 23 years, until his retirement in December 2022, Charlie Oppenheim was the Chief of Immigration Visa Enforcement and Reporting at the U.S. Department of State and oversaw the monthly publication of the Visa Bulletin.

 On the subject: US government to stand trial over Prince Harry's visa